cdomingo0409/ecommerce-sales-analysis-sql-tableau/README.md

 Key Insight:

 Monthly revenue increased steadily throughout 2017, reaching a peak in late 2017 and early 2018, before stabilizing through mid-2018.
 Partial months at the start and end of the dataset were excluded to prevent skewed results.

+🧺 Key Business Question: Which Product Categories Generate the Most Revenue?

+To identify the primary revenue drivers, item-level sales data was joined with product and category information and aggregated to calculate total revenue by category.
+Because some product categories lacked translated values, a fallback approach was used to ensure all sales were included in the analysis.

+Key Insight:

+Revenue is concentrated among a limited number of product categories, with top-performing categories contributing a disproportionate share of total sales.
+Using fallback category values prevented data loss and ensured a complete and accurate view of category-level performance.